uclaacm/ai-combat/README.md

 # Dependencies #

-AI Combat uses the pygame library for windowing and painting.
+AI Combat uses Python 2.7 and relies on the pygame library for windowing and painting.

-On Ubuntu or Debian, install pygame by entering:

-    sudo apt-get install python-pygame
+Find pygame in their download page at http://www.pygame.org/download.shtml